 This is the next entry in a Theatre… a Movie… and a Time, a series that was begun here.
 Last year, I did one of these for a TMT entry within days of a certain film screening.
 A recent gathering of die-hard fans for a specific film seemed to call for another of this ‘fresh’ variety.
-BTW, the odd title for this specific memory post comes from a line on the guide sheet I was given for my latest bit of cinematic-husband-craziness.
+The odd title for this specific post comes from a line on the guide sheet I was given for my latest bit of cinematic-husband-craziness.
 May I have a drumroll for my wife’s lovely eye roll, please?

 Thor: “He’s my brother…”